Synthetixio/SIPs/content/kips/kip-13.md

 #### Synth traders 5%

-Synth traders who meet these requirements (TBD) will be distributed the 5% using this method (TBD).
+Synth traders active within the range of Jan 1st 2020 to February 1st 2022 are eligible for 5% of the initial KWENTA supply.
+The minimum trade requirements on were at least **5 trades** and **$1000 in cumulative volume** on L1; and  at least **10 trades** and **$5000 in cumulative volume** on L2.
+These values were selected to filter sybils and provide highly active traders with a meaningful stake in KWENTA.
 The tokens will be distributed evenly across these members and will go into a one-year vesting contract which can be vested at any time, however, an attached fee which will begin at 80% and deplete linearly to 0% after one year will be executed when vested which burns the percentage of tokens exposed to the remaining fee, enabling short term holders to exit while decreasing the total supply.

-Note that shorting is not technically included in this distribution, however, to close a short with the Synthetix system, a wallet would need to make a Synth swap which would be accounted for in the above distribution model.
+*Note that shorting is not technically included in this distribution, however, to close a short with the Synthetix system, a wallet would have needed to make a Synth exchange which would be accounted for in the above distribution model.

 #### SNX Stakers 30%